hifihedgehog/DiscordContentFilterBot/README.md

 ## Donation

-If you found this bot at all helpful, don't pay me a single blessed cent!
-Seriously.
-[Instead, donate to the Humanitarian Services of The Church of Jesus Christ of Latter-day Saints!](https://philanthropies.churchofjesuschrist.org/humanitarian-services)
+If you found this bot at all helpful, in lieu of development contribution, [please consider donating to the Humanitarian Services of The Church of Jesus Christ of Latter-day Saints.](https://philanthropies.churchofjesuschrist.org/humanitarian-services)